hazel621/literature_study/research_protocol.md

 The search was performed using combinations of the following keywords:

-- "policy modeling language"
-- "policy expression"
+- "normative specification syntax"
-- "normative specification"
+- policy enforcement "normative specification"
 - "policy enforcement"
 - "policy-to-code transformation"
 - "code generation"